- Home

 At CBHS we help you manage your health challenges.
 We believe in offering you the services, support and tools you need to live your best life.

-Our Better Living Programs are available to support eligible members towards a healthier lifestyle.
-Each Better Living Program is subject to its own eligibility criteria.
+Health and Wellness Programs are available to support eligible members towards a healthier lifestyle.
+Each Health and Wellness Program is subject to its own eligibility criteria.

 Contact us for more information and to confirm your eligibility for a program.

-A guide to the annual influenza shot
+Your guide to the annual influenza shot

 What is influenza?

-Influenza, or the Flu, is a highly contagious respiratory illness.
+Influenza, or the flu, is a highly contagious respiratory illness.
 It’s caused by an infection from an influenza virus.
 There are two main types of influenza viruses that cause infection in humans.
-These are Type A and Type B.
+These are type A and type B.

-Symptoms of the Flu
+Symptoms of the flu

-Symptoms of the Flu can include:
+Symptoms of the flu can include:

 - fever or chills